HT0323/kot_auto_input/README.md

 4. Output the separately managed attendance management file (a file containing attendance hours etc. outside the company) in CSV format <br>
    *If the format of your attendance report and the format do not match, there are examples on the `Wiki` tab in this GitHub, so please use that.

-5. If you can match the format, change the CSV file name to `sample.csv`
+5. If you can match the format, change the CSV file name to `input.csv`

 6. Place the CSV file of 5. directly under the cloned PJ (directly under the `kot_auto_input` directory)